SchwartzCode/sound_button/README.md

 5. Verify your default audio output is now your speaker by running `speaker-test c2`
     - Note: if you want to adjust the volume of audio output, use the command `alsamixer` to view a dashboard that allows you to edit output volume
 6. [Connect your pi to the internet](https://raspberrypihq.com/how-to-connect-your-raspberry-pi-to-wifi/)
+7. Install Git by running the command: `sudo apt-get install git`
-7. Run this command to download the code: `git clone git@github.com:SchwartzCode/sound_button.git`
+8. Run this command to download the code: `git clone git@github.com:SchwartzCode/sound_button.git`
-8. Add a folder called "sounds" inside the sound\_button folder you downloaded in step 7 that is filled with the audio clips you want to play
+9. Add a folder called "sounds" inside the sound\_button folder you downloaded in step 7 that is filled with the audio clips you want to play
-9. Connect a button to the GPIO pins (TODO: more info here)
+10. Connect a button to the GPIO pins (TODO: more info here)
-10. Run the script to verify everything works
+11. Run the script to verify everything works
-11. If you want the script to play automatically, add these two lines to the bottom of the .bashrc file in your raspberry pi's home directory (type `cd ~` to get to home directory)
+12. If you want the script to play automatically, add these two lines to the bottom of the .bashrc file in your raspberry pi's home directory (type `cd ~` to get to home directory)
     - `cd ~/sound_button`
     - `python sound_button_script.py`